Next Step Program

 Soccajoeys Next Step has been established since January 2011 and is a tailored soccer program for families that have children with additional needs aged three to nine years and who maybe in early childhood intervention programs.
 The program encourages inclusion learning and provides children with the opportunity to increase their physical, emotional and cognitive development in a fun and safe environment.

 The main objective of the Next Step Program is to integrate participants into mainstream programs, local soccer clubs and assist children in their transition to school.
-In the first 4 years of the next step program classes were provided to 150 children of which 45 joined Soccajoeys mainstream program.
-Of these, nine children have joined local soccer clubs and have entered into mainstream school programs.
+After 7 years, the Soccajoeys Foundation has provided it's Next Step Program to 350 children of which 34% transition to our Soccajoeys mainstream program.
+Of these, 27 children have joined local soccer clubs and have entered into mainstream school programs.

 The program has been shown to deliver numerous benefits for participants including: the encouragement and generalisation of speech and language skills, increases in receptive language abilities, improvements in gross motor planning, development of friendships leading to enhancements in social awareness, understanding of new concepts and an ability to transition to mainstream activities.